 For little ones, try some shoe sorting with Rainy Day Mum.

-Don’t forget to check out out other Fairy Tale Science Experiments too.
+Don’t forget to check out my other Fairy Tale Science Experiments too.
 You can grow a bean for Jack, build a bridge for the Gingerbread Man, a raft for the Billy Goats and lots more brilliant science for kids.